drigil/ShallowWaterEquations/README.md

 # ShallowWaterEquations
-Simulating the shallow water equations in realtime using CUDA and OpenGL
+Simulating the shallow water equations in realtime using CUDA

 ### Build Instructions